apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - In-Memory: A memory based James server, mainly for testing purposes
  - Distributed James: A scalable James server, storing data in various data stores.
 Cassandra is used for metadata, ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for blobs.
  - Cassandra: An implementation step toward Distributed James.
 It does not include messaging and ObjectStorage and should not be run in a cluster way but is still relevant for good performance.
+This product is about to be deprecated in favor of Distributed James.
  - JPA: A JPA and Lucene based implementation of James.
 Only Derby driver is currently supported.
- - JPA with SMTP only using derby: A minimalist SMTP server based on JPA storage technology and Derby driver
+ - JPA with SMTP only using Derby: A minimalist SMTP server based on JPA storage technology and Derby driver
- - JPA with SMTP only using mariadb: A minimalist SMTP server based on JPA storage technology and MariaDB driver
+ - JPA with SMTP only using MariaDB: A minimalist SMTP server based on JPA storage technology and MariaDB driver

 Some components however do have several implementations a user can choose from in a given product.
 This is the case for:

  - BlobExport: Exporting a blob from the blobStore to an external user.
 Two implementations are currently supported: localFiles and LinShare.
  - Text extraction: Extracting text from attachment to enable attachment search.
-There is a Tika implementation, but lighter JSOUP based options are also available.
+There is a Tika implementation, but lighter JSOUP based, as well as no text extraction options are also available.

 In order to keep the number of products low, we decided to use conditional statements in modules based on the configuration to select which one to enable at runtime.
 Eventually defeating the Guice adoption goals mentioned above.